AVSystem/developer-zone/docs/Demo_Projects/Tracking_tutorial.md

 #### Clone the Anjay Zephyr repository

-Open the command line interface on your machine, then paste and run the following command:
+Open the command line interface on your machine and clone the Anjay Zephyr repository using [Git](https://formulae.brew.sh/formula/git):

    ```
    git clone https://github.com/AVSystem/Anjay-zephyr-client